vhub-team/native-db/functions/0xAC83B1DB38D0ADA0.md

 # TASK::TASK_HELI_CHASE

 ## Summary
-The ped will chase the target with their heli.
+The ped will chase the target with their heli

 ## Parameters
 * **PED_INDEX** pedIndex